frictionlessdata/frictionless-py/docs/guides/transforming-data.md

 ### Conceptual Simplicity

 Frictionless Transforms is not more than a list of functions that accept a source resource/package object and return a target resource/package object.
 Every function just updates the input's metadata and data and that's it.
-Thanks to this simplicity even a non-techical user can read the [source code](https://github.com/frictionlessdata/frictionless-py/blob/7ad8e692ad00131cdc9fa51258d8b860c62e77bc/frictionless/transform/resource.py#L7) of the transform function and understand how it works.
+Thanks to this simplicity even a non-technical user can read the [source code](https://github.com/frictionlessdata/frictionless-py/blob/7ad8e692ad00131cdc9fa51258d8b860c62e77bc/frictionless/transform/resource.py#L7) of the transform function and understand how it works.
 And understanding the tools you use can be really important for mastering them.

 ### Metadata Matters

 There is plenty of great ETL-frameworks written in Python and other languages.
 As said, we use one of them (PETL) under the hood.
-The core difference between Frictionless and others that we treat metadata as a first-class citizien.
+The core difference between Frictionless and others that we treat metadata as a first-class citizen.
 It means that you don't loose type and other important information during the pipeline evaluation.

 ### Data Streaming